-The analog driver board is designed exceedingly simple to fabricate and use.
+The analog-driver circuit is designed to be as simple as possible.
 The circuit accepts DC 12 V through a barrel jack.
 A small knob is used to adjust light intensity.
 Fan speed is not adjustable.
-We recommend chemists interested in adopting the WPP architecture first build and test the analog driver board.
-Refer to subsubsection 2.3.1 for analog driver board assembly instructions and further explanation.
+Refer to subsubsection 2.3.1 for analog-driver assembly instructions and further explanation.

-The digital driver board is made to be incorporated into an I2C-based digital control system.
-In addition to power, these boards have 4-pin connectors to carry the I2C serial data.
-We recommend experienced chemists interested in automation of WPP devices and integration of peripherals to expand device functionality use the digital driver board.
-Refer to subsubsection 2.3.2 for digital driver board assembly instructions and further explanation.
+The digital-driver circuit is made to be incorporated into an I^2C -based digital control system.
+In addition to power, these boards have 4-pin connectors to carry the I^2C serial data.
+Refer to subsubsection 2.3.2 for digital-driver assembly instructions and further explanation.